Shomshuklla: Chhutii Aar Picnic (Original Title : Picnic) (2013)

 Chhutii Aar Picnic (A holiday and a picnic) is an upcoming romantic drama directed by Shomshuklla starring Shahana Chatterjee, Uditvanu Das & Sohini Mukherjee Roy.
 The film is based on Rabindranath Tagore's popular romantic novella, Shesher Kobita, one of his most popular novellas.
 Chhutii Aar Picnic has been nominated for Best Supporting Actor, Best Original Screenplay, Best Director and Best Feature Film categories at the Madrid International Film Festival held in July 2014.

 Hopscotch (2015)

 Hopscotch is a psychological thriller directed by Shomshuklla.
 Starring Sohini Mukherjee Roy, Hopscotch tells the story of a young woman who returns home one day to find that a childhood friend, she once lost, is back to play games with her.
 Hopscotch has received multiple nominations at the recently concluded Madrid International Film Festival, Tenerife International Film Festival and won numerous awards.

-Tik Tok (2016)
+Tiktok Tiktok (2016)

-Starring Mia Maelzer, Uditvanu Das and Sohini Mukherjee Roy, Tik Tok is a surreal romance between a restaurateur and a journalist, directed by Shomshuklla.
-TikTok has won an award at the Nice International Film Festival for Best Original Screenplay.
+Starring Mia Maelzer, Uditvanu Das and Sohini Mukherjee Roy, Tiktok Tiktok is a surreal romance between a restaurateur and a journalist, directed by Shomshuklla.
+Tiktok Tiktok won the award at the Nice International Film Festival for Best Original Screenplay.